OliPi-Project/olipi-moode/README.md

   <img src="https://github.com/OliPi-Project/olipi-moode/blob/main/docs/screenshots/v0-3-4.JPEG" width="400" alt="v0.3.4 Demo">
 </p>

-Video presentation:
 [https://youtu.be/9Y13UeyyT7k?si=hkOkiP9gk0rjxlB8](https://youtu.be/9Y13UeyyT7k?si=hkOkiP9gk0rjxlB8)

 ---

 ## ❔ What's new?

-**<u>V0.3.0-pre</u> +**
+**<u>V0.4.0-pre</u> +**

+If you're updating from a version higher than v0.3 a full update are required (don't skip screen configuration and update or reinstall venv).
+No need to force a config.ini reset when prompt.

-If you're upgrading from a version prior to v0.3.0, a fresh install is required.
+If you're updating from a version prior to v0.3, a fresh install is required.
 You can uninstall all with: `sudo bash ~/olipi-moode/install/uninstall-olipi-moode.sh` And perform a fresh [installation](#-installation).
 Remember to make a backup of your config.ini if necessary.
-(Remote control settings are not deleted)
+(Remote control .conf files are not deleted)

 Release Note:

     Latest updates:

+    - Resolution are saved in config.ini when configure screen
+    - Add peak-meter and improvement of audio analysis for spectrum and peak-meter
+    - Oled 64px height can now show spectrum and/or peak-meter (by deactivating icons, progress-bar and audio-infos)
     - SSD1306, SSD1315 and SSD1309 SPI are now supported

-    - Now support also Moode 10+ (Trixie)
+    - Now support Moode 10+ (Trixie)
-    - New screensaver: "Orbital" a dynamic screensaver animated by music (Only for RGB screens) .
+    - New screensaver: "Orbital" a dynamic screensaver animated by music (Only for RGB screens)
-    - Improved audio analysis for spectrometer (need more work) and peak/vu meter to come...
+    - Improved audio analysis for spectrometer (need more work)
-    - For compatibility Bookworm/Trixie:
-      - Migrating to systemd-zram-generator
+    - Migrating to systemd-zram-generator for compatibility Bookworm/Trixie:
-      - Use --system-site-packages for venv and python3-rpi-lgpio, smbus2 via APT instead of the PIP version ...

     - Separate theme_colors so you can use theme_user.yaml to change colors and don't lose your settings during an update
     - Add screensavers (LCD clock, Covers, spectrum) and menu options to select them
     - Files and folders have been reorganized
     ...

-    - Improved search/rename input box & relative info.
-    - In queue ui Key_OK now play track & OK long open menu
-    - Add search_history.txt to PRESERVE_FILES
-    - Config.ini is now saved in the user /home folder before a merge or reset
-    - Optimisation: cpu % divided by 2 on zero2w in queue and library displays ...

-    V0.3.0-pre:
-    - Add support for MPR121 capacitive touch with a beginnings of gesture support
-    - Add independent debounce settings depending on input
-    - Add support for ST7789 2.4" & 2.8"
-    - Add support for SSD1306 SPI with FBTFT "not tested"
-    - Add invert options & diag", can be configured in ini
-    - Better rotary management with GPIO interup
-    - Try to fix for crash with "corrupted double-linked list"
-    - Start spectro after ui for faster loading
-    - Add option for clock or elapsed in config.ini & long press KEY_INFO switch Clock/Elapsed
-    - Add option to on/off spectrum in config menu
-    - Fix for add/remove to Favorites playlist
-    - Fix for save to new playlist & cover creation
-    - Modification of the installation script:
-      - Script restart after cloning to pick up & re-run with install script updated
-      - File merge for .ini (if necessary) should now work correctly
-      - Now can skip/install/update venv
-      - Now can back, skip, cancel screen config
-      - Stop olipi-ui-playing service & free memory before runing pip
-    - Some improvements to the YT stream
-    - Remove stream quality menu/choice, now use bestaudio and ABR 160k
-    - README and TROUBLESHOOTING update
-    - And other odds and ends...

     Still lots of things to perform/correct before going to V1...